VI. Honor Code Violations [FN38]

 a.
 One commits plagiarism when one includes the words of another without quotation or when one includes the substantive work of another without properly crediting the source with footnotes, quotation marks, or other appropriate citation.

 b.
-A student’s intent may be inferred based on the extent and context of the improperly cited material and whether the student has provided false citation or has manipulated the original text such that a reasonable person may conclude the student did so in order to avoid detection.
+The panel can infer a student’s intent based on the extent and context of the improperly cited material and whether the student has provided false citation or has manipulated the original text such that a reasonable person would conclude the student did so in order to avoid detection.

 c.
-Disregard for proper scholarly procedure that is minimal in scope may be addressed solely as an academic matter, and the instructor may determine whether an academic penalty should be applied without pursuing resolution under the Honor Code.
-But any intentional acts of plagiarism or disregard for scholarly procedure of a significant scope should be treated as a violation of the Honor Code and addressed under either Sec.
+The instructor can address disregard for proper scholarly procedure that is minimal in scope may be addressed solely as an academic matter, and can determine whether an academic penalty should be applied without pursuing resolution under the Honor Code.
+However, the instructor should treat any intentional acts of plagiarism or disregard for scholarly procedure of a significant scope as a violation of the Honor Code and address them under either Sec.
 VIII or Sec.
 IX below.